Events

 Train

-Two railway stations are close to the main venues: Bradford Interchange (6 minute walk to St. George’s Hall) and Bradford Forster Square (10 minute walk to St George’s Hall) and both connect to many locations including Cardiff, Edinburgh and London.
+Two railway stations are close to the main venues: Llandudno (12 minute walk to Venue Cymru) and Llandudno Junction (10 minute taxi to Venue Cymru) and both connect to many locations including Cardiff, Manchester and London.
+Trains operate between the 2 stations at varying intervals throughout the day and a journey takes around 10 minutes.

 Car